Jahan Zeb of Swat: Early life and education

-Jahan Zeb, born in Saidu Sharif on 5 June 1908 to a royal Pashtun Gujjar family, was the eldest son of Miangul Abdul Wadud also known as Wadud of Swat.
+Jahan Zeb, born in Saidu Sharif on 5 June 1908.
+He was the eldest son of Miangul Abdul Wadud also known as Wadud of Swat.
 He was educated at the Islamia Collegiate School in Peshawar and at Islamia College, part of the University of Peshawar.
 He had four sons and one daughter.
 Miangul Aurang Zeb, Wāli Ahad of Swat, a former governor of Khyber Pakhtunkhwa and governor of Balochistan; Miangul Shahzada Alam Zeb, father of Miangul Akbar Zeb, the Pakistani high commissioner to Canada; Miangul Shahzada Amir Zeb, a member of the National Assembly of Pakistan in 1977, who also ruled Swat in the absence of his father; and Miangul Shahzada Ahmed Zeb.

 Political career

 Jahan Zeb was appointed Wāli Ahad in 1933.
 His father, the Wāli of Swat, eventually abdicated in favour of him, the eldest son, whom he had carefully educated along modern lines and gradually trained to assume the full burdens of government.
 Jahan Zeb was enthroned as Wāli of Swat on 12 December 1949.
 In 1951, he was granted the title of Ghazi-e-Millat and a hereditary salute.